 Location: 600 S. Church St. (MAP)

 In 1876 Ione’s annual picnic moved from Shakeley Hill to this location.
-The 100 acre park is part of an 1840 land grant and was leased to the City by the Howard Estate May 11, 1967.
+The 100-acre park is part of an 1840 land grant and was leased to the City by the Howard Estate on May 11, 1967.
 The Park during its early years hosted many of the important horse events of the day.
-Today horse shows and horse racing are still a part of he celebration held the first weekend in May.
+Today horse shows and horse racing are still a part of the celebration held the second weekend in May.
 Dedicated this March 10, 1979 by Grand President Charles E. Kohlbert, Native Sons of the Golden West, Ione Parlor 33.

 Location: 150 W. Marlette St. (MAP)